leoseg/Display-PredictIt-Data-Webpage/README.md

 I took 5 different bets from predictit and labeled their contract outcomes by a liberal or conservative political direction.
 For example Victor Orban reelected is labeled as conservative.

-There are two plots, in both plots the data is grouped by their average tradeprice and their timestamps.
+There are two plots, in both plots the data is grouped by their sum of tradeprice and their timestamps.

 In the dayplot the data is grouped in 10 minutes intervals for the current date.